Auto Accident Settlement

 Some of the most common injuries in the workplace include slip-and-fall accidents, automobile accidents, overheating due to hot conditions, plant accidents, and traumatic brain injury (TBI).
 Each of these has different types of compensation.
 For example, a slip-and-fall accident requires evidence that you fell down and hit your head as a result of negligence in safety at your work.

 Other common injuries that can lead to Workers’ Compensation claims include burns, cuts, shrapnel wounds, hearing loss, stress-related injuries, eye injuries, broken bones, and muscle injuries.
+If your injury at the workplace affected a pre-existing condition you have, it could affect your claim.
 Many times, personal injury attorneys will offer their clients a settlement if they can prove that they suffered an injury as the result of negligence on the part of another business or government agency.
 This negligence can take place due to a single person or group of employees.

 What are the Hidden Consequences of Workplace Injuries?